Why the Same Thing Ruins Your Day… but Not Someone Else's

 Student overwhelmed with books and studying

-Overthinking isn't a character flaw — it's a brain doing its job too hard.
+Overthinking is not a character flaw — it is a brain doing its job too hard.

 1